AndersDeath/diary2/000-current.md

 # 23 May - Tuesday - Kaş - 236 day of immigration

 Today I feel good.
 I hate this mood carousel.
 It's annoying when you feel good one day and terrible on the next one.
 I try not to moan, but cannot stop.
 I had an interview with one company today and I don't know what to expect from them.
 It looks like they want to have a person onsite that is already in Berlin.
 Unfortunately I'm not there.
+I also did yoga and some stetching.